Lifejacket Loaners Available at Lake Mead NRA

 The results showed that only ten percent of all swimmers observed at Lake Mead NRA wore a traditional life jacket.

 Visitors who don't wear lifejackets can unexpectedly find themselves in life threatening situations while swimming in the lakes.
 In 2012 and 2013, 100 percent of drowning victims were not wearing a lifejacket.
 Earlier this year, two women using pool toys at Boulder Beach were swept away by the wind and unable to swim back to shore.
-Ranger Stephen Neel was notified of their situation and rescued them by boat.

 Live quagga mussels (a nuisance invasive species closely related to, and commonly referred to as zebra mussels) were discovered in Lake Mead on January 6, 2007 at the Las Vegas Boat Harbor marina.
 In order to not spread the mussel to other bodies of water, please follow the suggestions below.
 Effective ways boaters (including personal watercraft, canoe, and kayak users) and fisherman can ensure that their boats, vehicles, trailers and other equipment do not become the means of infecting other waters: